 Article 17 Section 1 of MAR – confidential information

-The Management Board of PKP CARGO S.A. reports that on 27 November 2018 PKP CARGO S.A. in Warsaw (“Rail Operator”, “Company”, “Issuer”) and PKP Polskie Linie Kolejowe S.A. in Warsaw (“Administrator”, “PKP PLK”) signed the Throughput Capacity Utilization Agreement for Cargo Transport Covering the 2018/2019 Timetable (“Agreement”).
-This Agreement will be in effect from 9 December 2018 to 14 December 2019.
+The Management Board of PKP CARGO S.A. reports that on 2 December 2019, PKP CARGO S.A. in Warsaw (“Rail Operator”, “Company”, “Issuer”) and PKP Polskie Linie Kolejowe S.A. in Warsaw (“Administrator”, “PKP PLK”) signed the Throughput Capacity Utilization Agreement for Cargo Transport Covering the 2019/2020 Timetable (“Agreement”).
+The Agreement will be in effect from 15 December 2019 to 12 December 2020.

-The Agreement enables PKP CARGO S.A. to use the requested train routes in the timetable, while the Company may cancel an allotted train route or part thereof (in accordance with the rules prescribed by the 2018/2019 Network Regulations).
-It is also possible to change the allotted route parameters following a change in the type of traction vehicle, an increase of the gross train weight (to 500 tons) or a decrease thereof.
+The Agreement enables PKP CARGO to use the requested train routes in the timetable, while the Company may cancel an allotted train route or part thereof (in accordance with the rules prescribed by the 2019/2020 Network Regulations).
+It is also possible to change the allotted route parameters following a change in the type of traction vehicle, an increase of the gross train weight (up to 1,000 tons) or a decrease thereof.

 Under the Agreement, the Administrator provides basic services of minimum access to rail infrastructure that comprise, among others, the possibility to use the rail infrastructure in accordance with the allotted train routes, the provision of access to traction network devices, the directing and carrying of traffic, including the use of the rail radio communication by the Rail Operator and delivery of information regarding train passage, if so requested by the Company.

-Under the Agreement, the Administrator also renders services involving access to service infrastructure facilities, comprising the provision of assistance in connection with non-standard loads and the preparation and commissioning of trains.
+Under the Agreement, the Administrator also renders services involving access to service infrastructure facilities, which include assistance with respect to non-standard cargo and the preparation and commissioning of trains.

 The fee for the use of rail infrastructure includes principally:

-a. basic fee for minimum access to rail infrastructure related to a train’s passage, including a reservation fee and for reducing gross train weight,
+a) basic fee for minimum access to rail infrastructure related to a train’s passage, including a reservation fee for not using the whole or part of the route and for reducing gross train weight,

-The Manager calculates the fees on the basis of the “Fee schedule for using rail infrastructure with a railway track gauge of 1435 mm managed by PKP Polskie Linie Kolejowe S.A. in force as of 9 December 2018” (fees for minimum access), the „Rules for making available rail infrastructure with a railway track gauge of 1520 mm managed by PKP Polskie Linie Kolejowe S.A.”, the „Fee Schedule for access to service infrastructure facilities managed by PKP Polskie Linie Kolejowe S.A.” and also the „2018/2019 Network Regulations”.
+The Administrator calculates the fees on the basis of the “Fee schedule for using rail infrastructure with a railway track gauge of 1435 mm managed by PKP Polskie Linie Kolejowe S.A. ...” (fees for minimum access), the “Rules for making available rail infrastructure with a railway track gauge of 1520 mm managed by PKP Polskie Linie Kolejowe S.A.”, the “Fee Schedule for access to service infrastructure facilities managed by PKP Polskie Linie Kolejowe S.A.” and also the “2019/2020 Network Regulations”.

 Compensation will be the applicable form of settling mutual damages between the parties to the Agreement arising from incorrect fulfillment of the timetable (according to the rules described in the Network Regulations).

-1. The Rail Operator may pursue compensation from the Administrator for any delays attributable to the Administrator and other rail operators for incorrect fulfillment of the timetable equal to PLN 5.30 per minute of a train’s delay;
+1) The Rail Operator may pursue from the Administrator compensation for any delays attributable to the Administrator (including its subcontractors) and other rail operators for incorrect fulfillment of the timetable equal to PLN 5.30 per minute of a train’s delay,

-The regulations provide for the settlements in question for trains operating according to the annual timetable and according to the individual timetable (the individual timetable pertains to trains for which applications have been submitted with at least 5 days’ notice before the planned departure).
+The above settlement pertains to trains for which applications have been submitted with at least 5 days’ notice before the planned departure.

 The Agreement also contains contractual penalty clauses for the following reasons:

-1. operation by the Rail Operator of a train with a different type of traction vehicle and/or a higher gross train weight in disregard for the prevailing rules;
+1) operation by the Rail Operator of a train with another type of traction vehicle and/or increased gross weight of the train in breach of the governing rules;

-2. operation by the Rail Operator of a train with hazardous goods and/or high risk goods and/or extraordinary cargo in breach of the governing rules;
+2) operation by the Rail Operator of a train with dangerous goods and/or high risk goods and/or extraordinary cargo in breach of the governing rules;

-5. Rail Operator’s utilization of its throughput capacity for shunting and stops in disregard for the rules prescribed by the Network Regulations,
+5) Rail Operator’s utilization of its throughput capacity for shunting and stops in disregard for the prevailing rules,

-The liability of the parties for reasons other than those specified for contractual penalties will be determined on the basis of the Civil Code.
+Liability of the Parties for reasons other than those specified for contractual penalties will be determined on the basis of the Civil Code.

-Article 17 Section 1 of Regulation (EU) No. 596/2014 of the European Parliament and of the Council on Market Abuse.
+Article 17 Sec.
+1 of Regulation (EU) No. 596/2014 of the European Parliament and of the Council on Market Abuse